logzio/winston-logzio/README.md

 ## Details
 This winston plugin, basically just wraps our [nodejs logzio shipper](https://github.com/logzio/logzio-nodejs).<br/>
-If you want to configure the nodejs logger, any parameters sent to winston when initializing the transport (what is held in the variable `loggerOptions` in the sample above) will be passed to the logzio nodejs logger itself.
+If you want to configure the nodejs logger, any parameters sent to winston when initializing the transport (what is held in the variable `LogzioWinstonTransport` in the sample above) will be passed to the logzio nodejs logger itself.

 ## Logs in my console